ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/Auth/UserAuth/README.md

 ```

 ### DecodedToken and RequestAuthenticationService
-In a C# context that is not a request to a Controller you can use the injectable *RequestAuthenticationService* to parse and verify a user's token.
+Outside a request to a Controller you can use the injectable `RequestAuthenticationService` to parse and verify a user's token.
 ```c#
     string rawToken = "...";
     // Parses the token, but does not verify it.